-When extending UML to develop a domain-specific Profile, Enterprise Architect allows you to specify constraints that enable restricting the connectors that can be drawn from a Stereotype, either using the Quick Linker or from the Toolbox.
+When extending UML to develop a domain-specific Profile, Enterprise Architect allows you to specify constraints to restrict the connectors that can be drawn from a Stereotype, either using the Quick Linker or from the Toolbox.
 These constraints are defined using the relationships under the 'Metamodel' page of the 'Profile' toolbox.